bakamarudasi/monster_rpg_project/README.md

 Other notable modules include `player.py` (player data and save/load logic), `battle.py` (battle system), and `synthesis_rules.py` (monster fusion recipes).

+## New Features
+- Items can now be used outside of battle.
+The included Small Potion heals 30 HP.
+- The starting village has a shop where you can buy Small Potions or even purchase a Slime companion.

 ## Saving
 The game saves player data to `monster_rpg_save.db`.
 Only basic information is stored at the moment, but the structure is ready for expansion.